Manfred Stern: World War I and the Russian Revolution

-After the Civil War, he returned to Moscow and enrolled in the Frunze Military Academy.
-Upon graduation, in 1924, he joined Walter Krivitsky in the Red Army's Fourth Department (the GRU, or military intelligence).
-He was assigned to the Comintern and acted as an instructor in its military schools.
+After the end of the Russian Civil War in 1922 he returned to Moscow and enrolled at the Military Academy.
+Upon graduation, in 1924, he joined Walter Krivitsky (also a Jew from Galicia) in the Red Army's Fourth Department, which was in charge of military intelligence (and which later evolved into GRU).
+Stern was initially assigned to the Comintern and acted as an instructor in its military schools.

 Espionage career

 In 1929, Stern became the GRU's chief spy in the United States.
 Based in New York City and operating under the cover name of Mark Zilbert, he managed a network of sources and agents involved in the theft of military secrets.
 In one operation they stole the plans for a new American tank.
-Another operation was foiled by a source who went to U.S. Naval Intelligence and continued to deliver faked documents to the Soviets.
+Another operation was foiled by a source who went to the American Naval Intelligence and then continued to deliver fake documents to the Soviets.

-The apparatus kept a safe apartment on West 57th Street, owned by Paula Levine, later part of a Soviet spy ring in Paris, and kept a photographic studio on Gay Street in Greenwich Village.
+The New York spy cell operated a safe apartment on West 57th Street, owned by Paula Levine, later part of a Soviet spy ring in Paris, and kept a photographic studio on Gay Street in Greenwich Village.
 There "Charlie," in actuality Leon Minster, GRU operator of a front, the Ellem Radio Equipment Shop, microfilmed the stolen documents.
 German sailors acted as couriers to the GRU in Europe.
 (These details come from Witness, the 1952 memoir of Whittaker Chambers.)